AaltoSciComp/python-for-scicomp/content/scripts.rst

   1. Download the :download:`weather_observations.ipynb <../resources/code/scripts/weather_observations.ipynb>` and the weather_data file and upload them to your jupyterlab.
 The script plots the temperature data for Tapiola in Espoo.
 The data is originally from `rp5.kz <https://rp5.kz>`_ and was slightly adjusted for this lecture.

+     **Note:** If you haven't downloaded the file directly to your jupyterlab folder, it will be located in your **Downloads** folder or the folder you selected.
+In jupyterlab click on the 'upload file' button, navigate to the folder containing the file and select it to load it into your jupyterlab folder.

   2. Open a terminal in jupyter (File -> New -> Terminal).